 STUDY (1): “A COMMERCIALLY AVAILABLE IMMUNOGLOBULIN E-BASED TEST FOR FOOD ALLERGY GIVES INCONSISTENT RESULTS IN HEALTHY PONIES”

 The study was undertaken on 17 Shetland ponies.
 After a 14 days’ adaptation period, 2 experimental phases were carried out:

-- Phase I: Two blood tests were carried out aimed at measuring specific IgE food allergens (soya, maize, molasses, wheat, sugar-beet, oats, alfalfa, rye, carob and barley).
-One the first day and the other 14 days later, the day before the start of phase II.
+- Phase I: Two blood tests were carried out aimed at measuring specific IgE food allergens (soya, maize, molasses, wheat, sugar-beet, oats, alfalfa, rye, carob and barley), one the first day and the other 14 days later, the day before the start of phase II.

-- Phase II: Following the results of blood test number1 of phase I, the ponies considered “positive” to one or more food allergens started provocation trials on day 1 of phase II.
+- Phase II: Following the results of blood test n°1 of phase I, the ponies considered “positive” to one or more food allergens started provocation trials on day 1 of phase II.
 Each pony that had tested positive received 100g of the presumed allergen twice a day for two weeks, in addition to the base diet.

-The ponies that had tested positive to more than one allergen underwent more than one provocation test (one per allergen) separated by a weeks rest (without any provocation) during which the ponies only consumed the base ration (hay + vitamin and mineral supplement).
+The ponies that had tested positive to more than one allergen underwent more than one provocation test (one per allergen), separated by a weeks rest (without any provocation) during which the ponies only consumed the base ration (hay + vitamin and mineral supplement).

 During the phase II, the animals were followed in two ways:

 - Clinical examination: before and 30 minutes after the first feed of phase II, then every hour for 12h, then every 3h for the next 36 hours, and finally 3 times daily for 10 days.
 The parameters monitored were the following: heart rate, respiratory rate, temperature, presence of urticaria, signs of itching (skin lesions, etc.), colic and diarrhoea.